35 Ways to Save for a Car or Another Major Purchase

 The video below contains some good tips for spending less money.
 However, I think the section about drinking at home before a special event in order to save money could be improved.
 First, it's important to stress that a person should avoid drinking alcohol before driving.
 Secondly, it's a good idea to limit alcohol consumption at any time in order to save money and maintain health.

 Saving Tips and Tricks

 24. If you travel by public transit, buy passes or fare saver tickets to save money.
 Walk to your destination whenever possible.
 Walking is free and can be a great form of exercise.

 25. Cancel your gym membership and choose less expensive ways to exercise.

-26. Reduce energy costs in your home by turning off lights that aren’t needed, using energy-efficient light bulbs, using cold water in clothes washing machines and turning down the thermostat at night and when you will be away from your home for a long time (unless you have pets that need to be kept warm).
+26. Reduce energy costs in your home by turning off lights that aren’t needed, using energy-efficient light bulbs, and using cold water in clothes washing machines.
+Consider turning down the thermostat at night and when you will be away from your home for a long time (unless there are people or pets that must be kept warm in the home).

 Unplugging certain electronic devices when they're not being used saves energy and money.
 Some devices shouldn't be repeatedly plugged in and then unplugged, however.
 Do some research to discover which of your devices can be safely unplugged.